On-Campus Student Housing

-The Library Resource Centers provide a number of resources and services to SCC students and staff to encourage scholarly research and promote lifelong learning.
+The Library Resource Centers (LRC) provide a number of resources and services to SCC students and staff to encourage scholarly research and promote lifelong learning.
 The LRCs provide a quiet and comfortable space for individual study, as well as space for collaborative group work.
-Computers with internet access, as well as wireless internet access for personal devices, is available in the library.
-Access to resources for scanning, printing, and color copying also are available.
+Computers with internet access are available, as well as wireless internet access for personal devices.
+Access to resources for scanning, printing and color copying are also available.

 Driving on Campus/Parking Permits

 Parking is available to students free of charge on each campus.
-All campuses require a parking permit/sticker for the campus lots.
+The Beatrice, Milford and 8800-Lincoln campuses require all students, faculty and staff register their vehicle and display a parking permit sticker if parking in campus parking lots.
 Parking permits are provided free to enrolled students.
 All students, staff and visitors are asked to comply with established driving or parking areas in designated spaces as described except as expressly permitted by signs.
 Please comply with posted campus speed limits and all state and local traffic regulations for your safety and that of the campus community.
 To ensure the safety of your vehicle and its contents, please lock your vehicle, remove valuables or keep out of sight and carry appropriate insurance coverage.
 Major repair of vehicles on campus is not permitted.
-Inoperable vehicles will be towed at owner’s expense if remaining on campus property for an unreasonable length of time.
-Please contact campus Safety/Security if you have an inoperable vehicle on campus.
+Inoperable vehicles will be towed at the owner’s expense if remaining on campus property for an unreasonable length of time.
+Please contact Campus Safety/Security if you have an inoperable vehicle on campus.

 For more information, visit www.southeast.edu/parkingatscc.